morris/vanilla-todo/README.md

   - Standard DOM APIs
 - Very few concepts introduced:
   - Mount functions (loosely mapped by CSS class names)
-  - State separate from DOM
+  - State separated from the DOM
   - Idempotent updates
   - Data flow using custom events
 - Compare the proposed architecture to the API/conceptual surface of Angular or React...